barborico/recipes/Lunch & Dinner/Sides/Brussel Sprouts.md

 ## Description

 Roasted brussel sprouts, deliciously crispy on the outside and soft on the inside.
-Colin got mom hooked on this one!
+Connie got mom hooked on this one!

 ## Ingredients